Tsurezuregusa: Mystery of its origins

-Theme of Impermanence
+Theme of impermanence

 Throughout Essays in Idleness, a consistent theme regarding the impermanence of life is noted in general as a significant principle in Kenkō's work.
-Tsurezuregusa overall comprises this concept, making it a highly relatable work to many as it touches on the secular side among the overtly Buddhist beliefs mentioned in some chapters of the work.
+This concept is included throughout Tsurezuregusa as a whole, making it a highly relatable work to many as it touches on the secular side among the overtly Buddhist beliefs mentioned in some chapters of the work.

 Kenkō relates the impermanence of life to the beauty of nature in an insightful manner.
 Kenkō sees the aesthetics of beauty in a different light: the beauty of nature lies in its impermanence.
-Within his work, Kenkō quotes the poet Ton’a:

-“It is only after the silk wrapper has frayed at top and bottom, and the mother-of-pearl has fallen from the roller, that a scroll looks beautiful.”
+Within his work, Kenkō quotes the poet Ton’a:“It is only after the silk wrapper has frayed at top and bottom, and the mother-of-pearl has fallen from the roller, that a scroll looks beautiful.”

 In agreement with this statement, Kenkō shows his support for an appreciation for the uncertain nature of things, and proposes the idea of how nothing lasts forever is a motivation for appreciation of what one has.
 Kenkō himself states this in a similar manner in his work:

 “If man were never to fade away like the dews of Adashino, never to vanish like the smoke over Toribeyama, but lingered on forever in this world, how things would lose their power to move us!”

 Kenkō clearly states his point of view regarding the nature of things in life, and regards the perishability of objects to be moving.
 In relation to the concept of impermanence, his works links to the fondness of the irregular and incomplete, and the beginnings and ends of things.
 Kenkō states:

 “It is typical of the unintelligent man to insist on assembling complete sets of everything.
 Imperfect sets are better.”

 Within his work, Kenkō shows the relation of impermanence to the balance of things in life.
-Beginnings and ends relate to the impermanence of things, and it is because of its impermanence that beginnings and ends are interesting and should be valued.
+Beginnings and ends relate to the impermanence of things, and it is because of impermanence that beginnings and ends are interesting and should be valued.
 Irregularity and incompleteness of collections and works show the potential for growth and improvement, and the impermanence of its state provides a moving framework towards appreciation towards life.
 Kenkō notes, “Branches about to blossom or gardens strewn with faded flowers are worthier of our admiration.
 In all things, it is the beginnings and ends that are interesting.”

 Kenkō's work predominantly reveals these themes, providing his thoughts set out in short essays of work.
 Although his concept of impermanence is based upon his personal beliefs, these themes provide a basic concept relatable among many, making it an important classical literature resonating throughout Japanese high school curriculum today.

-Translations
+Translation history

-The definitive English translation is by Donald Keene (1967).
+An English translation is by Donald Keene (1967).
 In his preface Keene states that, of the six or so earlier translations into English and German, that by G. B. Sansom is the most distinguished.
 It was published by the Asiatic Society of Japan in 1911 as The Tsuredzure Gusa of Yoshida No Kaneyoshi: Being the Meditations of a Recluse in the 14th Century.